 - Don’ts of social media marketing

-- Don’t spam by posting and breaking rules of the social media site.
+- Don’t spam by posting and breaking the rules of the social media site.

-- Don’t talk about features of your products/services and reasons to buy.
-Talk about benefits to the end user of choosing to solve his/her problem.
+- Don’t talk about the features of your products/services and reasons to buy.
+Talk about benefits to the end-user of choosing to solve his/her problem.

 - Generally, don’t be all about the sale (unless it’s an ad)

-- Don’t say disparaging or inappropriate things about other people.
-This can destroy your business reputation and credibility.
+- Don’t say disparaging or inappropriate things about other people, which can destroy your business reputation and credibility.